josassy/api-dev-starter/README.md

-# Full Stack Starter
+# Blisters API

-This is a starter kit for developing an API with Node/JavaScript that features the following:
+API designed for use with blisters-client.
+Created using Node/JavaScript that features the following:

 - [Hapi.js](https://hapijs.com/) for middleware with a few sample routes configured for an api
 - [Bookshelf.js](https://bookshelfjs.org/) for interacting with either a Postgres or MySQL (default) database along with a few sample models and controllers as a part of the api.